pdamianik/tgm_acc_2019_expert_level3_rs/README.md

    ----------------- = i /* added anyway */ + last_sum - (i-1) + i - min(i-2, i-1) + i /* backtracking */ = new last_sum
 ```

-Finally we have to keep track of the global minimum.
+Finally, we have to keep track of the global minimum.
 If our current element is smaller or equals the last global minimum, `S[i] * (i - 1)` can simply be added to the total sum and the local cache can be reset.
-It is important that this case should also apply when the current element equals the last global mimimum as this keeps the local cache small.
+It is important that this case should also apply when the current element equals the last global minimum as this keeps the local cache small.
 This is done in [src/linear.rs:53-59](src/linear.rs#L53-L59).

 ```